;

 And, yes, these rhubarb dream bars are “REALLY” that good!

-I think it was the same year that I discovered Better Than Sex Cake (still another story and a recipe for another time) when I discovered these easy-to-make rhubarb dream bars.
+I think it was the same year that I discovered Better Than Sex Cake (still another story and a recipe for another time) that I discovered these easy-to-make rhubarb dream bars.
 The year was 1994.
-When a friend, whose family owns a nearby dairy that makes string cheese, approached me rather excitedly in the hallway.
+A friend whose family owns a nearby dairy that makes string cheese approached me rather excitedly in the hallway.
 I was there at the dairy for an appointment with her brother, who I worked with doing package design and marketing for the company.

 A good source of #fiber and #antioxidants, #VitaminK, and high levels of #calcium.
 Make these #OldFashioned #Rhubarb #DreamBars for a #tart and #timelesstreat #fromscratch! #GlutenFree #Recipe #CookingGfreeDeliciously @GfreeDelicious